 Where We’ve Come From and Where We Want to Go

 Fool’s Moon Entertainment, Inc. is over a decade old and was launched to release the initial roleplaying game Fool’s Moon.
-We’ve come quite a long way since that mammoth project, and while it isn’t yet completed, the world that was made for it is quite alive and kicking.
-A number of our future projects will use the core setting from that concept — the fictional city of Trois Portes – the City of Three Doors.
+We’ve come quite a long way since that mammoth project, and while that one isn’t yet completed, the world that was made for it is quite alive and kicking.
+A number of our future projects will use the core setting from that concept, the fictional city of Trois Portes – the City of Three Doors.

 The first RPG release made under the company name was Mhar Fantasy, created by Greg Older.
 A second edition is now in the works.
 Later came Fox Magic, and the creation of the Story Point System (SPS).
-And from that core, it’s evolved into our upcoming release, the Advanced Story Point System (ASPS).
+And from that core, it evolved into the Advanced Story Point System (ASPS).
 This will be our company’s primary game engine.

 Through our friends at Silver Games LLC we released Widdershins.
 This used a very light-touch game engine designed for quick and easy play.
-Now, through FMEI, we’ll be releasing the second edition of Widdershins – now called Keepsakes – which will be using both the original engine and the Advanced Story Point System.
+Now, through FMEI, we have released the second edition of Widdershins – now called Keepsakes.

 We have a long road ahead of us.
 But it’s not the destination – it’s the journey.